The Best Pulse Oximeters for Home Use in 2026

 What finger is best to use in a pulse oximeter?

-The index finger or thumb tends to be best for pulse oximeters.
+The index finger or the thumb is best for pulse oximeters.

 Questions?
 Email us at reviewsteam@ncoa.org.